Frequently Asked Questions (FAQs)

 Can you help me identify and value my vintage Heywood-Wakefield furniture?

 What information we have available is presented here in the hope it will prove useful.
-However our ability to answer these types of questions is limited, as our focus is on manufacturing new products for today's furniture buyers.
-Your understanding is appreciated.
+However our business is manufacturing new products for today's furniture buyers, and we are grateful for your understanding that the identification and value of vintage Heywood-Wakefield is not our area of expertise.

 Theater, School and Auditorium Seating